-- bPrivateKey: If set to VARIANT_TRUE, indicates that the private key of the certificate should be exported. - bCertChain: If set to VARIANT_TRUE, indicates that the certificate chain of the certificate referenced by InstanceName should be exported.
+- bPrivateKey: If set to VARIANT_TRUE, indicates that the private key of the certificate is to be exported. - bCertChain: If set to VARIANT_TRUE, indicates that the certificate chain of the certificate referenced by InstanceName is to be exported.

 pcbSize: If the method succeeds, returns the number of valid bytes returned in pBlobBinary.